peterlebrun/www.thepedroblog.com/content/post/should-i-get-mba.md

 +++
-title = "Should I Get Mba"
+title = "Should I Get an MBA"
 date = 2018-10-08
 draft = false
 +++

-#Should you get an MBA?

 Many years ago, like any 20-something, I realized that my job was unfulfilling and I needed to do something else.
 So, I decided to go to grad school.
 Two years later I had an MBA and $100K in student loans, and today I'm an individual contributor software architect (i.e. I'm really not doing anything related to the MBA).